Witch Island: First known reference to Witch Island

-Anna's Career Slowdown
+Anna's career slowdown

 The 1890s saw her appearances slow.
 Anna entered her fifties.
-She was an established dime museum curio, albeit ostensibly popular in the places she setup shop.
-She worked a great deal in Buffalo and Boston but, continued to make time for the midwest.
+She was an established dime museum curio, albeit ostensibly popular in the places she set up shop.
+She worked a great deal in Buffalo and Boston, but continued to make time for the midwest.

-Anna, also, continued to write and would occasionally send an opinion to a paper here and there.
-As an example, her friend, Anna Elizabeth Dickinson, entered an asylum in 1891 and, Anna sent a piece to the Boston Globe censuring the government over it.
+Anna continued to write and would occasionally send an opinion to a paper.
+Her friend, Anna Elizabeth Dickinson, entered an asylum in 1891, and Anna sent a piece to the Boston Globe censuring the government over it.

-It was reported in 1893 that she bought ten lots in the Budd Lake (Michigan) area of Harrison, Michigan with the intent of building a residence by the Detroit Free Press.
+It was reported in 1893 that she bought ten lots in the Budd Lake area of Harrison, Michigan, with the intent of building a residence by the Detroit Free Press.

-Confusions ensued as well as well with the "Witch of Wall Street" title getting associated with others.
-First, Anna used the stage name, Grace Courtland.
-Grace Cartland, the actress and theatre manager, got confused with Courtland quite often.
-Anna, who claimed to have copyrighted "Grace Courtland" and the "Witch of Wall Street", got wind of it and demanded she change her name.
-Grace did not want to be associated with the "Witch of Wall Street" anyhow so, she established herself as Grace Hawthorne.
+Confusions ensued as well with the "Witch of Wall Street" title getting associated with others.
+First, Anna used the stage name Grace Courtland.
+Grace Cartland, the actress and theatre manager, was confused with Courtland quite often.
+Anna, who claimed to have copyrighted "Grace Courtland" and the "Witch of Wall Street", heard of this and demanded she change her name.
+Grace did not want to be associated with the "Witch of Wall Street", so she established herself as Grace Hawthorne.
 The confounding continued from the 1880s into the 1890s.

-As a side note, an 1884 The Pantagraph note, also, showed some frowned upon Anna as a deadbeat, sensationalist and crank.
+As a side note, an 1884 The Pantagraph note also showed that some considered Anna as a deadbeat, sensationalist and crank.
 They remarked she had diligently pestered their own town for weeks.
-In other words, the viewed her a fraud and nuisance.
+In other words, the viewed her as a fraud and nuisance.